xnotepp/xnote/README.md

   e.g., to test the installation notice, call "ant package" to only build the xpi file but not copy the sources to the TB profile.

+* The build process uses JSHint to check for JavaScript errors.
+In order to get that working, install [NodeJS](https://nodejs.org/) and install JSHint
+  through: `npm install -g jshint`

 * If you are not yet familiar with Apache Ant, you can download it from https://ant.apache.org/bindownload.cgi.
 Ant also requires [Java](https://jdk.java.net/java-se-ri/11) to be installed on your computer.